Emergency & Safety of Life Communiations

 Turning Interest Into Action

-SEQUEST was formed on August 1st, 2009 with the aim of providing a community-focused volunteer emergency radio monitoring group to members of the public who use CB radio and also improving services to the CB Radio network.
-In 2011 we moved into marine radio to help with coverage across Moreton Bay and surrounding inland waterways for when local blue water rescue groups are closed or areas of radio coverage can not reach.
-As an ACMA-licensed limited coast marine rescue station, we provide a maritime emergency radio communications service to all vessels.
-When SEQUEST was founded the original name was South East Queensland UHF Emergency Team (SEQUET) the name "SERVICE" was added then became known as "SEQUEST".
-2011 was a big year for SEQUEST not only dealing with the flood disaster around southeast Queensland SEQUEST expanded its operations into the maritime radio network and obtained its first ACMA license "VND717" limited coast non-assigned.
+Not only dealing with the flood disaster around southeast Queensland, but SEQUEST expanded its operations into the maritime radio network and obtained its first ACMA license "VND717", limited coast non-assigned.
 Dedicated to helping and assisting the maritime community and supporting volunteer marine rescue groups.
-During 2013 once again played a role in assisting the community around South East Queensland, volunteers put in so many tireless hours to keep social media services updated and man radio emergency channels for calls for assistance from the Lockyer Valley to the Fraser Coast.
-In 2016 founder Shane Barnes was awarded the City of Ipswich Medallion for recognition of the valuable contribution made over a period of time to the Ipswich community.
-Shane was also nominated for the inaugural Queensland Volunteering Awards but was a runner-up, a year later Jimboomba member Matt was nominated for Queensland volunteer of the year after his role when Jimboomba was affected by floods.
-Another milestone that was added to the list was the purchase of the IPS06 UHF CB Repeater.
-In 2017 our Jimboomba base assisted with communications in the area due to river flooding from the Logan river from ex-TC Debbie.
+During 2013, once again played a role in helping the community around Southeast Queensland.
+Volunteers put in tireless hours to keep social media services updated and staff radio emergency channels for calls for assistance from the Lockyer Valley to the Fraser Coast.
+In 2016, founder Shane Barnes was awarded the City of Ipswich Medallion in recognition of his valuable contributions to the Ipswich community.
+Shane was also nominated for the inaugural Queensland Volunteering Awards but was a runner-up.
+A year later, Jimboomba member Matt was nominated for Queensland Volunteer of the Year for his role during the floods that affected Jimboomba.
+Another milestone on the list was the purchase of the IPS06 UHF CB Repeater.
+In 2017, our Jimboomba base assisted with communications in the area following flooding from the Logan River caused by ex-TC Debbie.
 Over 100 calls for information updates were requested.
-The QLD Government invited our organisation to join as a member of the Emergency Volunteer Advisory Forum.
-SEQUEST has also been involved in many local community events such as Leukaemia Foundations Light the Night, Brisbane Convoy for Kids, Oxfam Brisbane Trailwalker, VMR Brisbane Community & Emergency Expo, Brisbane All Emergency Services Expo, Marine Rescue Bribie Emergency Services Expo
+The QLD Government invited our organisation to join the Emergency Volunteer Advisory Forum as a member.